LexiFi/menhir/test/dynamic/houblix/README.md

-# Houblix tests
+#### Houblix tests ####

-This directory contains tests on the grammar of hopix, an ml-like language developped for a compilation course.
+This directory contains tests on the grammar of `hopix`, an ML-like language which has been developed for a compilation course.

-The `src` subdirectory contains the source of hopix, along with multiple `backends` that is directory containing a dune file specifying menhir options, whose name ends in `.backend`.
+The `src` subdirectory contains the source code of `hopix`, along with multiple "back-ends".
+A back-end is a set of Menhir settings.
+Each back-end is described by a directory whose name ends in `.backend`.
+Each such directory contains a `dune` file that specifies the desired options.

-The `tests` subdirectory contains tests directories, whose names end either with `.sexp.tests` or with `.pretty.tests`.
-Pretty tests are tests were a hopix is parsed, and then pretty printed, and the pretty printed output is compared.
-The sexp tests are the same, except that the s-expression representation of the AST is printed.
-This tests are more strict because it checks that the correct positions are recorded in the AST.
+The `tests` subdirectory contains test directories, whose names end either with `.sexp.tests` or with `.pretty.tests`.
+Pretty tests are tests were a `hopix` source file is parsed and pretty-printed, and where the pretty-printed output is compared against a reference.
+The `sexp` tests are the same, except that an s-expression representation of the AST is printed.
+These tests are stricter, as they check that correct positions are recorded in the AST.

-In the `tests` directory, there is also a `test.ml` that generates a dune.auto for the `tests` directory, and each `.tests` directories.
-It has no dependencies, so `ocaml test.ml` is sufficient to regenerate the dune files.
-You should call it every time you add or delete either a test or a backend.
+The `tests` directory also contains the script `test.ml`, which generates a file named `dune.auto` in the `tests` directory and in each of the subdirectories `*.tests`.
+Running this script via the command `ocaml test.ml` is sufficient.
+You should run this command every time you add or delete either a test or a back-end.

-You can run only these tests with `dune build @test_houblix`.
+You can run the tests in this directory by typing `dune build @test_houblix`.